echoztoronto/Anime-Forum/README.md

 ## Phrase 2 Instruction

+Feature removed (compared to phase 1): Anime schedule on the home page.

 ### 1. Home Page
 Entrance: Open index.html, or click on the __Home__ in the top left navbar. <img src="/images/readme/phase1/navbar.jpg" width="250px"> <br/><br/>